AT Thru-Hike: Focus On Physical & Mental Preparation

 The straw that breaks the camel’s back is mentally fatiguing, especially on the Appalachian Trail with constant rain, cold, and other hikers who are miserable.

 Start by training your mind to be more optimistic.
-This will help you in all walks of life but especially on the trail when things seem to be going wrong constantly.
+This will help you in all walks of life, but especially on the trail when things seem to be going wrong constantly.

-Most first-time thru-hikers are mentally unprepared for the long haul and think they can just “tough it out.”
+Most first-time thru-hikers are mentally unprepared for the long haul and think they can “tough it out.”
 This is a recipe for disaster and will only lead to misery.

 Missing Loved Ones

-I like to stay in touch with my family as much as possible while I’m on the trail, I bring my Zoleo to be connected with at least daily start and end day messages which also means I can get emergency notices from them.
+I like to stay in touch with my family as much as possible while I’m on the trail.
+I bring my Zoleo to be connected with at least daily start and end day messages, which also means I can get emergency notices from them.

 I also find it helpful to keep a journal, use notes on my phone, and write down my thoughts and feelings about each day, both the good and the bad.